Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 Finding the Right Dropbox Alternative For You

-Dropbox has been in business for many years.
-But there are also dozens of similar solutions available.
-Many of these solutions are as advanced or even more advanced — than Dropbox.
+While Dropbox has been in business for many years, there are dozens of similar solutions that are as advanced — and even more advanced — than Dropbox.
 Before you start looking for an alternative, make a list of the features that are most important to you.

-- Do you want better security?
-Sync.
+- For better security: Sync.

-- Do you want something easy to use?
-Icedrive.
+- Something easy to use: Icedrive.